06 May 2020

 Contact / Follow us:

-Follow the blog and subscribe to receive by email weekly and monthly newsletters giving an overview of all outputs produced by the Research Service.
+Follow the blog and subscribe to receive by email weekly and monthly newsletters giving an overview of all outputs produced by Senedd Research.

-The National Assembly for Wales is the democratically elected body that represents the interests of Wales and its people, makes laws for Wales, and holds the Welsh Government to account.
+The Welsh Parliament is the democratically elected body that represents the interests of Wales and its people.
+Commonly known as the Senedd, it makes laws for Wales, agrees Welsh taxes and holds the Welsh Government to account.

-There are 60 Members of the National Assembly for Wales: 40 elected to represent a constituency and 20 elected across 5 regions.
-Elections for the 60 seats in the Assembly take place every five years.
+There are 60 Members of the Senedd: 40 elected to represent a constituency and 20 elected across 5 regions.
+Elections for the 60 seats in the Senedd take place every five years.